F.4 Procedures for Resolving Complaints of Discrimination and Harassment

 Resources Specifically for Benefits-Eligible Faculty and Staff:

-Educational programs to promote the awareness of Discrimination, Harassment, and Hazing are offered at New Student Orientation, in New Employee Orientation, in the residence halls/apartments, through Athletics and Student Life, and on campus throughout the academic year.
+Educational programs to promote the awareness of Discrimination, Harassment, and Hazing are offered at new student orientation, in new employee orientation, in the residence halls/apartments, through Athletics and Student Life, and on campus throughout the academic year.
 Such prevention and awareness programs include a statement that the University prohibits all forms of unlawful Hazing, Discrimination and Harassment, including sexual harassment, and definitions of various types of sexual harassment.

 Training of Officials